-The best swim spa or best hot tub will provide endless relaxation, therapy and fun with everyone in your family no matter their age or ability.
-PDC Spas is our top overall pick because you can shop a lot of swim spas that are sure to meet your personal needs.
+The best swim spa will provide endless relaxation, therapy and fun with everyone in your family no matter their age or ability.
+PDC Spas is our top overall pick because you can shop a lot of spas that are sure to meet your personal needs.

 PDC swim spas are also economical and energy efficient.
-The website says most of their swim spas cost about $1.50 per day to use.
+The website says most of their models cost about $1.50 per day to use.
 The spas have also exceeded or met the California Energy Commission Title 20 energy use testing standards.
 In short, that's a good thing.
-The swim spas even use trapped hot air from internal pumps to keep the water warm.
+The spas even use trapped hot air from internal pumps to keep the water warm.

-PDC Spas offers a clearly marked range of premium and more affordable models of both hot tubs and swim spas, which will make it easy for you to find the right model for you.
+PDC Spas offers a clearly marked range of premium and more affordable models of both the best hot tubs and spas, making it easy for you to find the right model.
 There's also swim spa hot tub combos, which are great for exercise and relaxation.

 With 19 different base models to choose from, PDC Spas has the biggest selection of the websites we evaluated alongside Hydropool.
 Those spas are divided into four lines: Summit, Vitality, Synergy, and TruSwim.
 Vitality spas have an emphasis on fitness and keep costs low.

 They use jets to move the water and create a current you can swim in, as well as offering adjustable resistance for walking, running, lifting weights, or using a pulley trainer.
 You can choose between 18 or 24 therapy jets depending on the model and while there aren't any water features, you do get up to 6 HP of power, which is more than you do with the other lines available.